erikrose100/CloseAsteroids/readme.md

 ```

 ### table
-You can use the `--output=table` option to output a delimited-separated table to stdout:
+You can use the `--output=table` option to output a delimiter-separated table to stdout:
 ```sh
 dotnet run --output=table
 CloseAsteroids -o table